dialog-semiconductor/BLE_SDK6_examples/LPCCSE-82-MCube-Accel-MC36xx/Readme.md

 ## How to run the example

-The implementation of mCube accelerometer driver is described in the mCube-MC36XX-Programming Guide that can be accessed from the repository link below.
-Customers using mCube sensors for the first time, refer to the document for understanding the driver implementation.
+The implementation of mCube accelerometer driver is described in the [mCube-MC36XX-Programming Guide](https://github.com/mcubemems/Accelerometer_mc36xx_mcu_driver/blob/master/MC36XX_MCU_3.1.0/mCube%20-%20MC36XX%20-%20Programming%20Guide%20%20v1.1.1.pdf).
+Customers using mCube sensors for the first time, refer to this document for understanding the driver implementation.
 The repository also includes the driver source code if needed.

 [Accelerometer mc36xx mcu driver](https://github.com/mcubemems/Accelerometer_mc36xx_mcu_driver)